flopshot/Navigator/README.md

             // for that detailScreen
             let navigationIsActiveBinding = navStack[greenScreen]!

-            // When the send the false flag to the NavigationLink.isActive binding
+            // When then send the false flag to the NavigationLink.isActive binding
             // it will dismiss all views off the NavigationView stack to reveal
             // the detailScreen
             navigationIsActiveBinding.send(false)